Jamie-Dean-Lab/Lineage-analysis/docs/tracking_formats.md

 or any files in the [cell tracking challenge format](https://celltrackingchallenge.net/datasets/).

-Instructions for exporting the required files from each are provided below:
+# Exporting the required files

 ## TrackMate